 Doing this through an auction makes sense, as this is a format where often buried treasures come to the surface, but since we ask artists to give up their darlings at absurdly low starting prices, it’s also a bit of a cheeky wink to the art market establishment by adopting and mocking one of its most solemn manifestations.

 In addition to inviting artists to reflect on their own process, helping their dead darlings come back to life, we also aim to extend the label of “art collector” to people who would not otherwise be able to afford original contemporary art works.

 What we try to do as a collective is bring something “unseen” out into the public.
 Our philosophy has been to feature established and museum level artists along side upcoming and more obscure artists.
 We try to reflect on why a particular work has been designated in such a way, challenging notions of value, demand, desirability and commerce.

-Our collective has a core of five principle members: Tania Theodorou, Lina Ozerkina, Carolin Reichert, Hanna Mattes and Joris Landman.
+At this moment our collective has a core of four principle members: Tania Theodorou, Lina Ozerkina, Hanna Mattes and Jessie Yingying Gong.